gradle/gradle/design-docs/build-initialisation.md

 * Running `gradle tasks` shows the `wrapper` task for the root project.
 * Running `gradle tasks` does not show the `wrapper` task for a non-root project.

-# Story: Gradle help message informs user how to create a build
+# Story: Gradle help message informs user how to setup a build

+This story adds some helpful output when the user attempts to run Gradle in a directory that does not contain a Gradle build, to let the user know how to create a new build or convert an existing Maven build:

 * Introduce a service through which a plugin can contribute help messages.
 * Change the `help` task to use this to assemble the help output.